 Global mobility of people is a logic consequence of our human tendency to explore, now supported by transport technology.
 It has bright sides (discovery, meeting other people, learning about other cultures) and dark sides (forced migration, ecological burden).
 In contrast to that, there is absolutely no bright side of condition 1 and 2.
 These conditions are aspects of a deeper crisis behind the Covid-19 virus and they made the emergence and spread of the virus itself possible.

 While luckily most of you reading this text are not suffering from miserable conditions in megacities, for us eating meat and the meat industry require continuous moral attention.
 And if you think that we now exceptionally suffer from a global problem caused by those horrible local Chinese wet markets far away from most of us, then remember the dioxin chickens, swine fever and mad cow disease problems we had to deal with in Europe in the recent past.
 While the first victims of these malady outbreaks where the preventively en masse killed animals in the first place, it would be very unwise to only see these outbreaks as controllable ‘side effects’ of a ‘civilized’ but – in terms of mass production and treatment of animals – even so fucked-up meat industry.
 And we don’t know for sure yet what these practices will mean for human and planetary health in the long term.
-Likewise, for Covid-19, insight is building up that the conditions in which it can emerge and spread might be due to more fundamental problems such as loss of biodiversity and the destruction of nature in general.
+Likewise, for SARS-CoV-2, insight is building up that the conditions in which it can emerge and spread might be due to more fundamental problems such as loss of biodiversity and the destruction of nature in general.